enriquegrodrigo/spark-crowd/sphinx/package/other.rst

    | cont4                  |  0.994  | 703  | 426                  |
    +------------------------+---------+------+----------------------+

-Lastly, we show the results for the CGlad algorithm.
-As you can see, it obtains similar results to the GLAD algorithm but it performs better in the larger cases.
+Finally, we show the results for the CGLAD algorithm.
+As you can see, it obtains similar results to the GLAD algorithm in the smallest instances but it performs much better in the larger ones.
+Regarding execution time, CGLAD obtains a high speedup in the cases where accuracy results for both algorithms are similar.

 .. table:: Other methods implemented in spark-crowd.
 CGlad, an enhancement over Glad algorithm.